 Speed limits are posted in kph on round white signs ringed in red.
 "No Wake" signs are similar, with a blue wavy line inside a red ring.
-Look for them near marinas, narrow sections, in canals, and along sensitive shorelines.
 Speeds are posted in kilometres per hour, which is roughly double the number of knots.
-If your speedometer is in miles per hour, refer to the Speed chart to convert miles per hour (mph) to nautical miles per hour (knots) or kilometres per hour (kph or km/hr).
+Even if they are not posted near marinas, narrow sections, in canals, and along sensitive shorelines, you should operate at a "no-wake" speed.
+(Speed conversion chart)

-There is a general 10 kph speed limit within 30 metres (100') from shore in the waters of Ontario, Manitoba, Saskatchewan and Alberta, the rivers and lakes in British Columbia and Nova Scotia.
-This limit does not apply to rivers less than 100 metres wide.
-Posted speed limits less than 10 km/h limits would override the “less than 100 m wide exception”.
+There is a general non-posted 10 kph speed limit within 30 metres (100') from shore in the waters of Ontario, Manitoba, Saskatchewan and Alberta, rivers and lakes in British Columbia and Nova Scotia.
+This limit does not apply to rivers less than 100 metres wide (see message from a reader below).
+Posted speed limits less than 10 km/h limits would override the ?less than 100 m wide exception?.
 This rule does not apply to canals or buoyed channels where different restrictions apply.
 Penalties are fines up to $500 or six months imprisonment.
 (Canada Shipping Act: Boating Restriction Regulations)

-A boat pulling a skier perpendicular to shore or within a buoyed water ski area is exempt from the "30-metre" rule.
-Under the Small Vessel Regulations rules governing water skiing, a spotter is required on board.
-Also, you must have a seat for each person being towed in case recovery is necessary.
+A boat pulling a skier perpendicular (directly away) from shore or within a buoyed water ski area is exempt from the "30-metre" rule.
+Under the Small Vessel Regulations governing water skiing, a spotter, not operating the boat, is required on board.
+You must have a seat for each person being towed in case recovery is necessary.
 Only personal watercraft (PWC's) designed to carry three people can be used for towing water skiers (driver, spotter, skier).
 Towing activities are not allowed in the period from one hour after sunset to sunrise.

 Every boat's wake speed range is different.
 Excess speed not only damages shoreline, but is hazardous to small boats and swimmers.
 Loons are particularly vulnerable to wakes.
 Slow down as you approach locks and bridges, and also while passing moored craft.